 Prepare for the future

-Grief is a roller coaster and you never know when the reality will hit.
+Holidays, birthdays, and the date of their death will always be hard.
+That doesn’t change, but also grief is strange and you never know when the reality will hit.
 When my husband and I went to the movie “United 93,” he literally lost it in the theatre during the scene in which the plane goes down.
 It was like a day had not passed since his father died and it was almost two years later.
 The point being, your spouse is always going to need your support, some days more than others.

 While some are able to move through the grieving process quickly, others are crippled by their grief and may take years to fully come to grips with their loss.
 Love, patience, and understanding are virtues that will enable you to help, no matter what stage of grief they are in.
 I never dreamed I would need to know how to help a grieving spouse so early in our marriage, but with open communication, patience, and love we have come out of our tragedy stronger than ever!